opaque-systems/opaquegateway-python/docs/getting_started/quickstart.md

 Request sent using package version 0.1.0, but minimum supported version is 0.2.0.
 Please update the opaqueprompts package to a supported version.
 ```

-If this happens, then simply reinstall opaqueprompts with `pip install -U opaqueprompts` and then you should be able to continue using the package without issue.
+If you see this, simply upgrade `opaqueprompts` with `pip install -U opaqueprompts` and then you should be able to continue using the package without issue.

 ### Missing Version Header